 Your insurance also covers the wrongful or mistaken seizure of your box contents by Wells Fargo.
 Thus, if they decided to drill your box because they thought you had more than $10,000 of assets in the box and your property was lost, this is a covered under your policy.

 If you do not currently have insurance, it is the last line of defense and provides peace of mind should anything happen to your box.
 We specialize in insuring valuable assets in safe deposit boxes at secure facilities across the country.
-The unique feature of our program is disclosure of the box contents is not required, allowing you to maintain confidentiality.
+The unique feature of our program is disclosure of the box contents is not required at purchase, allowing you to maintain confidentiality.
 It takes 5 minutes and you are insured.
 Coverage is underwritten by a world class insurance company.

 If you want more information about our insurance: